collective/collective.registration/README.rst

 Features
 --------

-- Uses PloneFormGen to allow you to customize the form that visitors must fill
+- Uses EasyForm to allow you to customize the form that visitors must fill
 - Handles multiple date / time periods for events
 - Handles available places by period